oracle-livelabs/converged/obaas/extend-mobile-app/extend-mobile-app.md

 1. Download the dependencies

    Run this command to download the dependencies for this project:

     ```shell
     $ <copy>dart pub get</copy>
     ```

 ## Task 2: Run the application as-is against your environmnet

-1. Update the application to point to your Oracle Backend for Spring Boot instance
+1. Update the application to point to your Oracle Backend for Spring Boot and Microservices instance

    Open the `lib/main.dart` file in Visual Studio Code and update the following two lines of code.

-    ```
+    ```dart
     <copy>const ServerUrl = "1.2.3.4";
     const keyApplicationId = 'APPLICATION_ID';</copy>
     ```

    You need to provide the correct IP address for your environment.
 You can find the IP address using this command:

-    ```
+    ```shell
     $ <copy>kubectl -n ingress-nginx get service ingress-nginx-controller</copy>
     NAME                       TYPE           CLUSTER-IP      EXTERNAL-IP   PORT(S)                      AGE
     ingress-nginx-controller   LoadBalancer   10.123.10.127   100.20.30.40  80:30389/TCP,443:30458/TCP   13d